dfilatov/jspath/readme.md

 ###Location path###
 To select items in JSPath, you use a location path.
-A location path consists of one or more location steps.
+The location path consists of one or more location steps.
 Every location step starts with dot (.) or two dots (..) depending on the item you're trying to select:
   * .property &mdash; locates property immediately descended from context items
   * ..property &mdash; locates property deeply descended from context items